December 30, 2020 · Nicolette Cromer

 This guide has been created to assist you in giving your hotel website its regular check-up.
 It is recommended that you perform a technical SEO audit quarterly, semi-annually, or annually to stay informed and on top of the health of your hotel website and its performance.

-See the full walkthrough below of our very own technical SEO audit and then snag your free copy to use for yourself!
+See the full walkthrough below of our very own technical SEO audit and then reach out to grab a free copy to use for yourself!

 GETTING STARTED (1ST-TIME AUDITORS)

 Because this type of maintenance should be an ongoing task for you, it will be useful to get your site set up on Google Search Console.
 This tool provides numerous reports that help you find errors, broken pages, page speed issues, and more to be sure you have the best performance possible on your site and for your hotel.

 It’s simple.
 Go to search.google.com and click “Start Now”.
 You will log in with a Gmail account (best to use one associated with your business if possible).
 Then add your domain to the account.
 Follow Google’s prompts to complete the set-up process.

 If you have further questions, Google has created a helpful article that gives more details about Google Search Console and how to use it.